ccarlan/safe_intersection_handling_system/README.md

 <h2>Models in FASTEN</h2>

-The models have been created in <a href="https://sites.google.com/site/fastenroot/features/">FASTEN</a>
+The models have been created in <a href="https://sites.google.com/site/fastenroot/features/">FASTEN</a>.

-Printscreens of all models may be found <a href=" https://docs.google.com/document/d/1iWzbJGdzgOiWqosmjXk6jpOp_bdnvyGel3jW2QzIyrc/edit?usp=sharing
+Printscreens of all models may be found <a href="https://docs.google.com/document/d/1iWzbJGdzgOiWqosmjXk6jpOp_bdnvyGel3jW2QzIyrc/edit?usp=sharing">here</a>.
-">here</a>

 To visualize and manipulate the models in FASTEN, you need to: